AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

    <td> Unreachable </td>
    <td> Soft / Hard </td>
    <td> 3 </td>
    <td> An error has occurred in the message delivery chain.
-It could be an incident on the SMTP relay, a domain that is temporarily unreachable, etc. According to the error, the address will be tried again until the error counter reaches 5, or it will be directly sent to quarantines.<br /> </td>
+It could be an incident on the SMTP relay, a domain that is temporarily unreachable, etc. According to the error, the address will be tried again until the error counter reaches 5, or it will be directly sent to quarantine.<br /> </td>
   </tr>
   <tr>
    <td> User unknown </td>